Death Cab for Cutie (song)

 "Death Cab for Cutie" is a song composed by Vivian Stanshall and Neil Innes and performed by the Bonzo Dog Doo-Dah Band.
 It was included on their 1967 album Gorilla.

 Content

 Innes's inspiration for the song was the title of a story in an old American pulp fiction crime magazine he came across at a street market.
 Stanshall's primary contribution was to shape "Death Cab for Cutie" as a parody of Elvis Presley (notably Presley's 1957 hit "(Let Me Be Your) Teddy Bear"), and he sang it as such, with undertones of 1950s doo-wop.
 In the style of several early teenage tragedy songs, such as "Teen Angel", it tells a story of youthful angst.
-"Cutie," who goes out on the town against her lover's wishes ("Last night Cutie caught a cab, uhuh-huh ..."), is killed when the taxicab she is in runs a red light and crashes.
+"Cutie", who goes out on the town against her lover's wishes ("Last night Cutie caught a cab, uhuh-huh ..."), is killed when the taxicab she is in runs a red light and crashes.
+In the last line of the chorus, the narrator notes that 'someone' is going to make Cutie pay her fare – i.e., end up dead.